A crocus flower poking out of the snow is a welcome early sign of spring for gardeners. Learn when to plant crocuses and how they help bees.

 Crocus Pollinator Benefits

-Start off spring with a burst of color in the landscape and nectar for the bees.
+Start off spring with a burst of color and nectar for the bees.
 Crocus flowers are known for their strong scent, so they often attract the first bees and other pollinators that emerge from hibernation in early spring.
+As some of the season’s earliest blooms peeking out of the snow, crocuses provide a vital food source for bees emerging from their overwintering hideouts.

-“I was taking pictures of my spring crocuses and suddenly one of the honeybees we raise on our property decided to step into the picture (above) to collect pollen,” says Birds & Blooms reader Lisa Vokoun.
+“I was taking pictures of my spring crocuses, and one of the honeybees we raise on our property decided to step into the picture (above) to collect pollen,” says Birds & Blooms reader Lisa Vokoun.

 Crocus Flowers Not Blooming

 “I had at least 50 beautiful crocuses two years ago, but last spring only three bloomed.
-What happened?” —Birds & Blooms reader Karen Drazek
+What happened?” asks Birds & Blooms reader Karen Drazek.